tbembersimeao/redcap-external-modules/docs/official-documentation.md

 		* Repeatable elements of repeatable elements are not allowed.
 Only one level of repeat is supported.
 		* sub_settings of sub_settings are not supported either.
 	* As a reminder, true and false are specified as their actual values (true/false not as the strings "true"/"false").
 Other than that, all values and variables are strings.
+	* Both project-settings and system-settings may have a **default** value provided (using the attribute "default").
+This will set the value of a setting when the module is enabled either in the project or system, respectively.
 * If your JSON is not properly specified, an Exception will be thrown.